 Business Intelligence and Reporting Analyst

-Position Summary: The Business Intelligence and Reporting (BIR) Analyst provides analysis for administrative processes and workflows, quantitative and qualitative data from internal and external data sources, and related activities resulting in data reporting, tools, and frameworks to support the university in making effective, data-driven decisions.
-Additionally,
+What will you work on?
+The Business Intelligence & Reporting (BIR) Analyst will provide analysis for administrative processes and workflows, quantitative and qualitative data from internal and external data sources, and related activities.
+This data will be used to create reports, tools, and frameworks to support the university in making effective, data-driven business decisions.

 Additionally, the BIR Analyst will support assigned projects such as creating/modifying existing ASP.net applications and retrieving data from API interfaces.

+Who will you work with?
 The BIR Analyst collaborates closely with colleagues from assigned departments across campus to achieve shared objectives.
-The BIR Analyst reports to the Director of Business Intelligence and Reporting and is a member of the Campus Technology Services Division.
+The BIR Analyst reports to the Director of Business Intelligence and Reporting and is a member of the Campus Technology Services (CTS) division.

-- Communicate frequently with users to define desired inputs and outputs for reporting needs and to analyze business processes to improve efficiencies
+- Communicate frequently with users to define required inputs and desired outputs for reporting needs and to analyze business processes to improve efficiencies

 - Participate in the development and improvement of methods that measure and analyze data sets and processes

-- Support and maintain web portal and related technologies
+- Support and maintain existing web applications and related projects

 - Develop documentation of business processes and created reports